aaronNGi/bar.sh/README.md

     mod_variable=foo_var

 To update this value - either periodically or via the named pipe - an update function shall be defined.
-The name of this function needs to be listed in the space-separated `mod_functions` variable:
+The name of this function shall be listed in the space-separated `mod_functions` variable:

     mod_functions=foo_func